ChrisKlug/web-dev-workshop/labs/lab2/lab2.md

 __Note:__ Depending on your resolution, the HTTP link might be hidden as a __+1__ instead of the actual link.

+The web resource should serve up a page that complains about not being able to get the featured products.
+The ui resource on the other hand, should still give you an "internal error".

+__Note:__ From now on, you should not browse to the ui resource at all.
+You shouls always go through the web project, and use the YARP reverse proxying.

 Go back to the Dashboard and click on the Web resource to open the details pane.
 In the new pane, scroll down to find the `services__ui__http__0` environment variable.
 This is the thing that makes the Aspire service discovery work.

 Next, go to the "Structured Logs" section and select the Web project in the drop-down.
 This should show you the logs being output from the project.